 R&D Tax Relief on blockchain technology

-Blockchain technology is an area in which there is constant innovation and improvement in the baseline technology, and is therefore an area where the availability of R&D tax relief should be strongly considered.
+Blockchain technology is an area in which there is constant innovation and improvement in the baseline technology, and the availability of R&D tax relief should be strongly considered.

 Blockchain technology has disrupted the way data is controlled.
 Today, companies large and small are utilising and investing significantly in the development of their blockchain technology.
 But blockchain technology is an ever-evolving area requiring constant investment: from the development of new software platforms that utilise blockchain-based technologies to the re-engineering of existing software to make use of, and integrate with cutting-edge blockchain solutions.
 As a result, it is an area which can fall squarely within the criteria for R&D tax relief.
 However, in order to claim R&D tax relief, companies will need to be able to convey the innovation, development and technological advances to HMRC.